Skip to main content

 • User flow: Login → OAuth redirect → Callback → Auto-provision user

-The real-time notification system uses Server-Sent Events (SSE) located in src/routes/api/ws/events/+server.ts with client store at src/lib/stores/websocket.svelte.ts.
+The real-time notification system uses Server-Sent Events (SSE) located in src/routes/api/v1/events/+server.ts with client store at src/lib/stores/events.svelte.ts.

 Deduplication Strategy: